 These were the words of INTERPOL’s security general Jürgen Stock in an August report about the rise in cyber-crime since the start of the pandemic.

-With recent government announcements suggesting remote work is here to stay for the foreseeable future, is your business ready to cope with these increasing security threats?
+With lockdown set to lift in the coming months and increased remote working looking like it’s here to stay, is your business ready to cope with these increasing security threats?

 Here’s how you can make sure the answer to that question is ‘yes’…